Fecal microbiota transplantation restores gut microbiota diversity in children with active Crohn's disease: a prospective trial

 Curator: EniolaAde

-Description: relative proportion of bacteria between healthy donor group and pre-FMT
+Description: Relative proportion of bacteria between healthy donor group and pre-FMT (pre-fecal microbiota transplantation)

-Abundance in Group 1: increased abundance in FMT0W group
+Abundance in Group 1: increased abundance in Crohn’s disease (FMT0W) (Fecal microbiota transplantation before treatment)

 NCBI Quality ControlLinks